 37. Engage with fellow photographers on photo communities

-Upload your best shots on sites like 500px and PhotographyTalk and engage with your peers.
+Upload your best shots on sites like 100ASA, 500px, or PhotographyTalk and engage with your peers.
 You’ll learn, socialize, make friends and build your brand.

 38. Be active on Q&A sites like Quora